DeFi Yield Farming - A Risk-Benefit Analysis of Earning Crypto with DeFi

 The use of stablecoins is another factor to consider in assessing the general risk of DeFi.
 Stablecoins are not entirely - or not at all - regulated, and there has been controversy before about the dollar reserves being unaudited and falsified.
 Moreover, stablecoins can sometimes lose their peg and fluctuate in value.

-Importantly, and specific to DeFi, If you are borrowing, make sure to watch your collateral ratios or risk getting liquidated.
+Importantly, and specific to Decentralized Finance, If you are borrowing, make sure to watch your collateral ratios or risk getting liquidated.

-Watch our webinar to understand the risk surface of investing with DeFi and farming yield.
+Watch our webinar to understand the risk surface of investing with DeFi and yield farming.

 How To Farm Yield?